 UNICEF, on the other hand, asked for US$20 million for emergency nutrition alone, but has received only five percent so far.

-"Resource shortfalls are stretching the capacity of the humanitarian community to respond fully to the current crisis including the need for more qualified staff," the UN Office for the Coordination of Humanitarian Affairs (OCHA)
+"Resource shortfalls are stretching the capacity of the humanitarian community to respond fully to the current crisis including the need for more qualified staff," the UN Office for the Coordination of Humanitarian Affairs (OCHA) said.

 "UN agencies and NGOs expect that the situation will continue to deteriorate without the immediate allocation of resources required to carry out life-saving interventions."

-|All around, the leaves of coffee and eucalyptus trees are turning silver as they burn in the scorching heat |
+|All around, the leaves of coffee and eucalyptus trees are turning silver as they burn in the scorching heat|

 OCHA highlighted the situation in Oromiya, the Southern Nations, Nationalities, and People's Region, and the Somali Region, where drought, shortage of medical supplies, and a limited response have made matters worse.